FreeIPA

 If you have troubles with nsupdate, try some additional debugging flags, for example:

-nsupdate -d -D -l 99 a_update
+nsupdate -d -D 99 a_update

-The -D and -l flags are not documented, however, if you have problems with kerberos you need to use the -l flag in order to get GSS-API major and minor error messages.
+If you have problems with Kerberos, you can try to use the -l flag in order to communicate with local DNS server and get GSS-API major and minor error messages.